paulbayer/Inventory_Scripts/README.md

+This is a new line in the file.
 #Project Overview
 Inventory_Scripts is a git repository to aggregate a number of scripts I've written, with the intent to make it easier to keep track of what's created and/ or running in any one of your (possibly) many AWS accounts...
 The scripts in this repo are discussed below.